juniorsundarCasual/TGT/vault/volume-1.chapter-053.md

 Al nodded and added, "Yeah, I was expecting this when you set out."

-He then reached into his pocket and touched his storage plate and channelled his mana into it, "Here, take a look!"
+He then reached into his pocket and touched his storage disk and channelled his mana into it, "Here, take a look!"

 A staff with a massive gem at its tip materialised in his free hand.
 It had a weaving design that sort of resembled a stereotypical magical staff from the fantasy movies back on Earth.